Having to deal with a dead guinea pig isn’t easy for anyone.

 Remember that guinea pigs are social, herd animals and that they feel pain because of the loss of their pack member.

 So, if you owned two guinea pigs and now you have one in deep mourning, it would be a good idea to introduce a new roommate.

 In the weeks and months following the loss of a guinea pig, everyday life often unwillingly brings us back to grief that overwhelms us.

 His basket, his bowl, and even a few hairs lying around can prevent us from making this essential mourning.

-Tidying up his things does not mean wiping him out of our lives.
+Tidying up your things that belonged to your guinea pig does not mean wiping your pet out of your life.